rrollins72/QMX-Serial-remote/README.md

 # Possible Issues

-With the remote runniing, I have noticed that if I am running WSJT-X for a while that the QMX+ frequency for the selected VFO gets set to 0.
+With the remote running, I have noticed that if I am also running WSJT-X for a while that the QMX+ frequency for the selected VFO gets set to 0.
 It is a bit random but quite repeatable.
 I have not discovered the cause.
 A band change either on the remote or in WSJT-X will set the frequency again.
 WSJT-X does not show that the frequency has changed,